Encapsulation and Hermetic sealing

 However, the encapsulant can flow beyond the desired area and into adjacent areas.
-In many applications, such as the encapsulation of MEMS devices and Concentrated Photovoltaic devices, a controlled partial encapsulation of certain selected regions, for example wire bonds, is required, but ensuring that the active surface of the device is free from encapsulant.
-The tight control for partial encapsulation requires selection of a suitable encapsulant and development of an appropriate dispense process.
+In many applications, such as the encapsulation of MEMS devices and Concentrated Photovoltaic devices, a controlled partial encapsulation of certain selected regions, for example, wire bonds, is required but ensuring that the active surface of the device is free from the encapsulant.
+The tight control for partial encapsulation requires the selection of a suitable encapsulant and development of an appropriate dispense process.

 Variations of the above processes can be used to fully encapsulate Open-Cavity Plastic Packages.
 Using a subsequent flattening technique on the encapsulant the package can meet the original JEDEC form-factor standards and provide test socket compatibility.

-Optocap also has experience with a range of optically clear encapsulant and silicones for protecting devices such as LEDS and Photovoltaic’s.
-Optocap also supports customers with the design and procurement of frames suitable for containing the encapsulant material.
+Alter Technology (formerly Optocap), also has experience with a range of optically clear encapsulant and silicones for protecting devices such as LEDS and Photovoltaic’s.
+Alter Technology UK also supports customers with the design and procurement of frames suitable for containing the encapsulant material.

-- Optocap provides hermetic sealing of various metal package configurations including
+- Alter Technology UK provides hermetic sealing of various metal package configurations including

 - TO-can style package and Butterfly packages.